 If you like grilled meat, do not miss Super Burro.
 Every bite is grilled perfection, party in your mouth type flavor.
 And it is no secret why it’s so good.
-You can watch the women manage the grills, right there in the main room of the restaurant.
+You can watch the women manage the grills right there in the main room of the restaurant.

 5. El Rey del Taco

-Finding it open can be difficult, but when they are open, it’s only until they run out of food.
-This usually happens between 9am and 2pm, says the owner himself, although they can be very inconsistent.
-When you’re the best in town, apparently you do what you want.
-If you see it open, definitely go.
+Finding it open can be difficult.
+However, when they are open, it’s only until they run out of food.
+This usually happens between 9 am and 2 pm, says the owner himself, although they can be very inconsistent.
+But, when you’re the best in town, apparently you do what you want.
+So if you see it open, definitely go.

 6. Pan Que Pan

-The entrance to Pan Que Pan is looker’s left of the big yellow candy shop (“dulcería”), about a block from the stoplight towards the water.
-Go for breakfast, go for lunch, just go and enjoy the home-baked breads and other sweets.
+The entrance to Pan Que Pan is looker’s left of the big yellow candy shop (dulcería), about a block from the stoplight towards the water.
+Go for breakfast, go for lunch, go and enjoy the home-baked bread and other sweets.
 I particularly enjoy their breakfast sandwich.

 7. La Palapa

 There is a reason La Palapa is still going strong since 1994 (that’s a long time for a small town).
 Its well-established, extensive menu has all the traditional favorites plus a few house specialties, and they currently also serve Zopilote’s delicious craft brews.

 9. Los Mandiles

-Los Mandiles is right across the street from the sea, on Loreto’s “malecón” (the boardwalk area).
-I especially enjoy going there for breakfast and highly recommend their fresh squeezed orange juice.
+Los Mandiles is right across the street from the sea, on Loreto’s malecón (the boardwalk area).
+I especially enjoy going there for breakfast and highly recommend their fresh-squeezed orange juice.